julialorrayne/Healthcare-Revenue-Operations-Dashboard/README.md

 No-shows peak during 8–10 AM appointments, with the highest volume at 8 AM, then decline steadily throughout the day.
 After 11 AM, missed appointments drop sharply and remain low, highlighting time-of-day as a major attendance driver.

 + Overall No-Show Rate Is Operationally Significant:
 Approximately 15% of all scheduled appointments result in no-shows, representing a recurring source of lost capacity and unrealized revenue.
-Even a modest reduction of 3–5 percentage points would materially increase completed visits without additional staffing.
+Even a modest reduction of 3–5 percent would materially increase completed visits without additional staffing.

 + Seasonal Volatility in Appointment Demand:
 Monthly appointment volume fluctuates around a 70-visit average, with peaks in March (103 visits) and November (~97), and a sharp decline in October (43).
 This uneven demand introduces avoidable inefficiencies in staffing and revenue planning.